Marco-Lindsay/simpleserv/README.md

 # Simpleserv

-TODO: Write a gem description
+This is a gem to launch a simple webserver from your terminal.

 ## Installation